JSpeedie/cmp-tree/README.md

 ### Testing

-This project includes a collection of directory trees that serve as input for tests.
-To make things easier for developers, I have chosen to archive each test as a `.tar.xz`.
-This means only one file is committed to the repo for each test which saves those working on this project from having to commit perhaps dozens and dozens of files for a single test that has a larger directory tree.
+At the time of writing, only the Rust implementation of `cmp-tree` has tests you can run to verify its correctness.
+This is because the Rust implementation was chosen as the primary implementation.

+This project includes a collection of test inputs (located in `./tests`) that are used in the Rust tests but can also be used by the other implementations if at some point it is decided to add tests for those.
+Keep in mind that the number of test /inputs/ is not representative of how many /tests/ there are.
+Each test input (and sometimes only parts of each test input) is reused multiple times for various tests.

+It is also worth explaining why all the tests appear in the repo as `.tar.xz` files.
+This decision to store the test inputs in an archived form was done oo make things easier for developers.
+Archiving a test input means committing only one file per test, rather than possibly dozens of files (for larger directory trees) per test.

 Because the tests are all archived however, it means they cannot be used for testing until they have been extracted.
 I have 2 scripts to help with this